New Hampshire Department of Natural and Cultural Resources (DNCR) - New Hampshire Division of Historical Resources (NHDHR)

 Up to $10,000

-The project schedule assumes a start date no earlier than September 1 the year you apply.
+The project schedule assumes a start date no earlier than October 1 the year you apply.
+This date may change based on the receipt of Governor and Executive Council approval.
 Grantees have two (2) years to complete the project.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.